Lyalpha/ifuanal/docs/tutorial.rst

 Create a new instance
 ---------------------

-For this example we will use the MUSE science verification target **NGC2906**.
+For this example MUSE science verification data of the target **NGC2906** will be analysed.

 ::

   >>> import ifuanal
   >>> cube = ifuanal.MUSECube("NGC2906.fits", 0.008138)

-This will initialise the ``MUSECube`` class, which does some small manipulation to the MUSE data cube before ingestion to ``IFUCube``, namely:
+This will initialise the :class:`~ifuanal.MUSECube` class, which does some small manipulation to the MUSE FITS file input before ingestion to :class:`~ifuanal.IFUCube`, namely:

+* Split the MUSE FITS file into its `DATA` and `STAT` extensions.
 * Add a header card `IFU_EBV` specifying the reddening.
 The argument ``ebv`` can be passed to :class:`~ifuanal.MUSECube` to explicitly set this, otherwise its default value of "IRSA" will contact the Infrared Science Archive to automatically determine